 Reports to: ACET Partnerships Manager

-Salary: $89,541 - $111,800 (UVic ME 8 equivalent)
+Salary: $89,541 - $111,800

-Deadline for application: May 21, 2025
+Deadline for application: open until filled

 Position Summary

-The Strategic Research Area (SRA) Manager position is a hybrid research and project/people management role reporting to the ACET Partnerships Manager.
+The Strategic Research Area (SRA) Manager: Indigenous Community Energy Systems position is a hybrid research and project/people management role responsible for leading coordination of activities for ACET Strategic Research Area 5: Integrated Energy Systems - Indigenous community energy systems.

-A primary component of the SRA Manager’s role is to support the delivery of ACET research projects within the SRA.
+A primary component of the SRA Manager’s role is to support the delivery of ACET research projects within their SRA.
 This includes ideating and co-designing transdisciplinary research projects, establishing project work plans, preparing budgets, developing communications plans, pursuing potential funding and developing research partnership opportunities.

 Within the ACET project lifecycle, there will be close collaboration with the ACET core team to translate engagement with partners into research projects.
-The SRA Managers will also regularly coordinate with other SRA Managers, including those based at other institutions (e.g. Yukon University, Université du Québec à Trois-Rivières, and Cascade Institute/Royal Roads University) and SRA Leads in the ACET SRA Council, to identify synergies that will help develop innovative, impact-oriented research.
+The SRA Manager will also regularly coordinate with other SRA Managers, including those based at other institutions (e.g. Yukon University, Université du Québec à Trois-Rivières, and Cascade Institute/Royal Roads University) and SRA Leads in the ACET SRA Council, to identify synergies that will help develop innovative, impact-oriented research.
 They will then help to coordinate and carry out the research activities during the course of project execution and close-out.

-Each SRA Manager will have an understanding of both scientific and technical stages of their respective SRA and be able to support the mobilization of key partners from government, industry, First Nations, public organizations and NGOs, both nationally and internationally.
+The SRA Manager will have an understanding of both scientific and technical stages of their SRA and be able to support the mobilization of key partners from government, industry, First Nations, public organizations and NGOs, both nationally and internationally.
 They will provide some research oversight and mentoring to research associates, postdoctoral fellows and graduate students, and will build research partnerships within and beyond the University of Victoria and collaborating academic institutions.

-These roles require demonstration of leadership, prioritization and collaboration, and fluidity of internal and external communications.
+This role requires demonstration of leadership, prioritization and collaboration, and fluidity of internal and external communications.

 General responsibilities